Last updated on June 1, 2020 by Dan Nanni

 Cloud storage is everywhere in today's multi-device environment, where people want to access content across multiple devices wherever they go.
 Dropbox is the most widely used cloud storage service thanks to its elegant UI and flawless multi-platform compatibility.
 The popularity of Dropbox has led to a flurry of official or unofficial Dropbox clients that are available across different operating system platforms.

 Linux has its own share of Dropbox clients: CLI clients as well as GUI-based clients.
-Dropbox Uploader is an easy-to-use Dropbox CLI client written in BASH scripting language.
+Dropbox Uploader is an easy-to-use Dropbox command-line client written in Bash scripting language.
 In this tutorial, I describe how to access Dropbox from the command line in Linux by using Dropbox Uploader.